-We put this glossary together to provide a quick and easy source for useful machinery related definitions.
-They have been collected from a variety of sources, mostly standards, but a few web sites and dictionaries as well.
-We have cited the original document from which I drew the definition, if I know the source.
+This glossary is a work in progress, assembled from a variety of sources, mostly standards, but a few websites and online dictionaries as well.
+We have provided the original sources wherever possible.
 If you feel the source is incorrect, of if a term is incorrectly referenced, please let us know!

-Some definitions are included just because I thought they were interesting — many of those from the Ford Motor Company fall into that group, but could be useful in describing machinery and hazards.
+We have included some definitions just because we thought they were interesting — many of those from the Ford Motor Company fall into that group but could also be useful for describing machinery and hazards.

 Want to add something that’s missing?
-Send it to me, including the full source citation and I’ll gladly add it!
+Send it to us, including the full source citation, and we will gladly add it!

 Additional Official Sources

-There are two additional sources for definitions, standard graphics and other information that you may not know about:
+There are three additional sources of definitions, standard graphics and other information that you may not know about: